KevinGit9/Dependency-Search/README.md

 Preparations
-You need to setup a local MongoDB before you can use this project Download MongoDB from the official MongoDB website.
+You need to setup a local MongoDB before you can use this project Download MongoDB from the official MongoDB website (https://www.mongodb.com/).
 Download MongoDB as service and keep the default settings.
 Create a database using the connectionstring, database name, collection name which can be found in the code.